dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 ---

+<div id="dumping-ddl-from-the-catalog-directly"></div>

-## Dumping DDL from the catalog directly
+## Dumping DDL from the catalog directly, withdrawn from 19

+**Update, 21 September 2026.** These three functions were [reverted from the 19 branch on 12 September](https://git.postgresql.org/cgit/postgresql.git/commit/?id=db169985c10f02fa6d97920b0fafdde0ade3fde8) by Andrew Dunstan, after a thread Noah Misch opened on 27 August titled "pg_get_*_ddl() needs a redesign".
+They are still in the development branch for 20.
+Everything below ran on Beta 3, and what went wrong is reproduced at the end of this section.

 Three new functions return the `CREATE`/`ALTER` statements needed to recreate an object, straight from the catalog — no external tool required: